marcocosta96/Ubuntu-XPS-7590/README.md

     You can simply copy the file `touchpad-gestures/config.yml` in `~/.config/fusuma/config.yml`.

 ### **Change GDM Background (Login Image)**
-The script `ubuntu-20.04-change-gdm-background` automates the process of setting an image in the GNOME Display Manager 3 background which comes by default with Ubuntu version 20.04 Focal Fossa.
+The script `change-gdm-background` automates the process of setting an image in the GNOME Display Manager 3 background which comes by default with Ubuntu version 20.04 Focal Fossa.
 ```
 $ sudo apt install libglib2.0-dev-bin
-$ chmod +x ubuntu-20.04-change-gdm-background
+$ chmod +x change-gdm-background
-$ sudo ./ubuntu-20.04-change-gdm-background /path/to/image
+$ sudo ./change-gdm-background /path/to/image
 ```
+Go [here](https://github.com/thiggy01/change-gdm-background) for more informations.

 ### **Add a New Notification Sound**
 First we need our sound: `stereo`, `.wav` or `.ogg`, sample rate of `44100 Hz`.